wbaumann/SmartReceiptsiOS/README.md

 To install, clone or pull down this project.
 Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile:

 * `SmartReceipts/GoogleService-Info.plist`.
 This needs to be added to both the free and plus favors at the root level in order for Firebase to function.
 Please [refer to the Firebase documentation](https://firebase.google.com/) for more details.
-* `Service Account.json`.
+* `SmartReceipts/Service Account.json`.
 This is is used for Firebase crash reporting.
 * `SmartReceipts/GADConstants.m`.
 This is required to display AdMob advertisments.
 Replace this with an empty string to prevent ads from loading successfully.
 * `SmartReceipts/Secrets.swift`.
 This is used for low usage "secret" keys that are secret enough that I do not wish to place them in GitHub but are not so secret that they need to be removed from the compiled IPA entirely.